DVidal1205/obsidian-vault/School/Spring 2024/REL3930/Readings/Jan 11 - The Virgin Daughters.md

 ## Class Time
 ### Questions
 1. What is it (descriptive above)
-2. How does it make me feel (affective)
+2. How does it make me feel (affective above)